Ilovinaad/YAP_projects_2024/README.md

 # YAP_projects_2024

-This repository contains projects from the educational platform Yandex Practicum
+This repository contains projects that I did to consistently learn tools and methods for data analysis